hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_server.html.markdown

 * `version` - (Optional) Specifies the version of PostgreSQL to use.
 Valid values are `9.5`, `9.6`, `10`, `10.0`, and `11`.
 Changing this forces a new resource to be created.

-* `auto_grow_enbled` - (Optional) Enable/Disable auto-growing of the storage.
-Valid values for this property are `Enabled` or `Disabled`.
+* `auto_grow_enabled` - (Optional) Enable/Disable auto-growing of the storage.
+Possible values are `true` and `false`.
 Storage auto-grow prevents your server from running out of storage and becoming read-only.
 If storage auto grow is enabled, the storage automatically grows without impacting the workload.
 The default value if not explicitly specified is `true`.

 * `backup_retention_days` - (Optional) Backup retention days for the server, supported values are between `7` and `35` days.

 * `geo_redundant_backup_enabled` - (Optional) Turn Geo-redundant server backups on/off.
+Possible values are `true` and `false`.
 This allows you to choose between locally redundant or geo-redundant backup storage in the General Purpose and Memory Optimized tiers.
 When the backups are stored in geo-redundant backup storage, they are not only stored within the region in which your server is hosted, but are also replicated to a paired data center.
 This provides better protection and ability to restore your server in a different region in the event of a disaster.
 This is not support for the Basic tier.

 * `create_mode` - (Optional) The creation mode.
 Can be used to restore or replicate existing servers.
 Possible values are `Default`, `Replica`, `GeoRestore`, and `PointInTimeRestore`.
 Defaults to `Default.`